Alex11555/GitHub-OAuth-Application/README.md

 1. Inside the `GitHub-OAuth-Application/` directory of your project, locate the `.env` file.
 If you don’t see the `.env` file, you might need to enable the option to view hidden files in your file explorer.

 2. Open the `.env` file and add the following values:
+   Replace `YOUR_ID` with the **Client ID** you obtained from GitHub, and `YOUR_SECRET` with the **Client Secret**.

+### 5. Final Steps

+Once your `.env` file is configured, your application is ready to use GitHub OAuth authentication!
+You can now integrate it into your web application, handling authentication via the GitHub API.

+---

+### Troubleshooting

+- **Client Secret visibility**: The **Client Secret** will only be shown once when you generate it.
+Be sure to copy and save it in a secure location before navigating away from the page.
+- **OAuth App Callback URL**: Ensure that your application’s callback URL matches exactly with the one you provided during registration (e.g., `http://localhost:3000/auth/github/callback`).

+---

+Now, you can proceed with integrating GitHub OAuth into your app for user authentication.